 It is Monday morning as I write this and after this weekend’s storm the cottage is full of scattered leaves; in the hall and up the stairs, under the bed, caught in cobwebs in corners of rooms.
 For two days the wind not only blew but roared, lying in bed at night it was as if we might have been in a house beside the ocean.
 Somehow, despite the noise of the swirling weather and the leafy chaos left in its wake, I found it oddly calming, and slept better than I have for weeks.

 A few weeks ago we were asked to design and create wreath installations for ten TOAST stores dotted around the country as the focal point of their Christmas window displays.
-TOAST asked us for wild, natural wreaths constructed from fragrant materials that would dry as they hang over the weeks until Christmas.
-The brief was perfect for us; we love creating unusual wreaths and are firm advocates that floral designs should never look too neat or contrived, that they should be evocative of a landscape, season, weather.
-We are also long-standing customers of TOAST so know the brand aesthetics and the interiors of their shops well, the story of the company, the kind of colours and textures that they use.
+They asked us for wild, natural wreaths constructed from fragrant materials that would dry as they hang over the weeks until Christmas.
+The brief was perfect; we love creating unusual wreaths and are firm advocates that floral designs should never look too neat or contrived, that they should be evocative of a landscape, season, weather.
+We are also fairly regular customers (!) so know the brand aesthetics and the interiors of their shops as well as the story of the company, the kind of colours and textures that they use.
 It was a dream come true for us to collaborate with them.

 This project did not start well.
 Driving to Hampshire to forage wild grasses and Old Man’s Beard, Jesse’s Land Rover broke down on the A34 and my pretty little van had to tow the clanking brute twenty-five miles on narrow country lanes to safety (just).
 That week was heavy with fog and our various forays out to stockpile materials involved lurching around under 10 miles per hour because nothing beyond two metres of the windscreen was remotely visible.
 We told ourselves this was atmospheric rather than just a pain in the arse.
 It was Guy Fawkes weather and our little studio slowly filled with bales of this and stacks of that until we could barely move and had to work with the doors open, spilling out onto the street.
 We only have two cats but they excitedly entered the fray and some days it seemed there were twenty - cats everywhere, in boxes, under dustsheets, scattering the contents of our tool-bags.
 From the studio came whoops and songs and screams, most likely the fault of the juniper.
 People coo’ed and enquired and some coughed and turned away and walked very fast in the other direction.